 Socialist Appeal are proud to publicise a podcast series by Alan Woods on the English Revolution of the 17th century.
-Subscribe to Marxist Voice to listen to weekly installments of Alan discussing these dramatic and revolutionary events.
+Subscribe to Marxist Voice to listen to weekly instalments of Alan discussing these dramatic and revolutionary events.

 In this series, entitled The English Revolution: the world turned upside down, Alan provides an in-depth examination of the dynamics of the revolution, drawing out the vital lessons for socialists today.